mounaiban/slowcomb/README.rst

 The documentation in the code, and this introduction has not been thoroughly proof-read, and may contain errors.

 Please report all errors by filing issues.
-As usual, please be specific.
+As usual, please be specific about bugs, and include detailed steps to reproduce the bug.
+Unit tests would also be nice.
+For errors in the documentation, please quote the line number (and column number if possible) as well as the file where you found the error.

 Wishlist
 ========